DAT4/02257-1/report/01-Design.md

  - `mean` determines the average of two floats.
  - `fitlist` finds the `mean` of the left-fitted tree and the right-fitted tree to produce a tree that is fitted together and centered.

-All these functions are used together in a function we call the `blueprint` function to build a tree
+All these functions are used together in a function we call `blueprint` to build a tree
 ```fsharp
 let rec blueprint (Node(x, xs)) =
     List.unzip (List.map blueprint xs) |> fun (ts, es) ->